jorenheit/rinku/readme.md

 ### Motivation
 The library was developed for aid in prototyping and debugging a custom designed breadboard computer, inspired by Ben Eater's 8-bit computer.
 The resulting system has been added as one of the examples (bfcpu) and has proven this library to be a valuable tool in the development of such systems (at least for me).
 More information about the bfcpu-project can be found on [Github](https://github.com/jorenheit/bfcpu).
 To incorporate the microcode for the BFCPU into the simulated system, [Mugen](https://github.com/jorenheit/mugen) was used to generate the `microcode.h` and `microcode.cc` source files.

+### :warning: Warning
+Rinku models all signals and gates as ideal, zero-delay logic.
+It does not simulate real-world propagation delays, so any circuit that depends on precise timing (for example, a JK flip-flop built purely from AND/OR/NOR gates) will dead-lock or behave incorrectly under Rinku’s update model.
+If you need a working JK flip-flop (or other timing-dependent component), you should encapsulate it as a single Rinku module whose internals you implement programmatically (e.g. by sampling inputs on clock edges).

 ## Installation
 Follow these steps to get Rinku up and running on your machine: